mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 for approximately two hours.
 Strict radio silence is to be observed at all times while on-planet.

-Orobid’s palace is a floating building, suspended in the air by hundreds of null gravity modules.
+Orobid's palace is a floating building, suspended in the air by hundreds of null gravity modules.
 Anti-gravity is otherwise unknown on Pavabid, so the palace guards should not be expecting a silent infiltration from